CorieLeClair/kai/readme.md

 # What is Kai?
-For the most part, Kai is an API for Java/Kotlin written in Kotlin and Python.
+For the most part, Kai is an API for Java/Kotlin written in Kotlin.
 Kai is a toolset to easily create a chabot & task bot with little to no code.

+# News
+Kai no longer uses Python in anyway.
+The KaiSpeech API has been removed.

 # Support Tier List

-* Windows & Linux (All versions that support Python 3.7 & Java)
+* Windows & Linux (All versions that support Java)
 * Android
 * Mac
 * IOS